mehtavandit/ALGO-Project/README.md

 # Code Structure
 The code consists of the following components:

-Graph Class: Defines a graph with nodes and edges, and provides methods for adding nodes, edges, and displaying the graph.
+**Graph Class**: Defines a graph with nodes and edges, and provides methods for adding nodes, edges, and displaying the graph.
 It also includes methods for saving and loading graphs to and from CSV files.

-Euclidean Distance Function: Calculates the Euclidean distance between two points in the graph.
+**Euclidean Distance Function**: Calculates the Euclidean distance between two points in the graph.

-Graph Generation Function: Generates a random graph with specified parameters, including the number of nodes (n), maximum distance between nodes (r), and upper capacity for edges.
+**Graph Generation Function**: Generates a random graph with specified parameters, including the number of nodes (n), maximum distance between nodes (r), and upper capacity for edges.

-Ford-Fulkerson Function: Implements the Ford-Fulkerson algorithm with various augmenting path algorithms.
+**Ford-Fulkerson Function**: Implements the Ford-Fulkerson algorithm with various augmenting path algorithms.
 It also calculates statistics such as the number of paths, mean length, and mean proportional length.

-Augmenting Path Algorithms:
+**Augmenting Path Algorithms**:

-Djikstra: Shortest path algorithm.
-SAP (Shortest Augmenting Path): Augmenting path algorithm based on shortest paths.
+**SAP (Shortest Augmenting Path**): Augmenting path algorithm based on shortest paths with capacity equal to 1.
-DFS (Depth-First Search): Augmenting path algorithm using depth-first search.
+**DFS (Depth-First Search)**: Augmenting path algorithm using depth-first search.
-MaxCap (Maximum Capacity): Augmenting path algorithm maximizing edge capacity.
+**MaxCap (Maximum Capacity)**: Augmenting path algorithm maximizing edge capacity.
-Random: Augmenting path algorithm with a random element.
+**Random**: Augmenting path algorithm with a random element.
-Simulation Function: Runs simulations for various graph sizes and parameters, measuring the performance of the Ford-Fulkerson algorithm with different augmenting path algorithms.
+**Simulation Function**: Runs simulations for various graph sizes and parameters, measuring the performance of the Ford-Fulkerson algorithm with different augmenting path algorithms.

-Main Section: Contains simulation parameters and runs simulations for different graph sizes and characteristics.
+**Main Section**: Contains simulation parameters and runs simulations for different graph sizes and characteristics.

 Usage
 To run the simulations, execute the script, and the results for each simulation scenario will be printed, including the algorithm name, number of paths, mean length, mean proportional length, and total edges.